Skip to content

 File / Source Purpose

-Current Worker bindings in wrangler.jsonc:
+Current Worker bindings in the public apps/web/wrangler.jsonc template:

 • D1 database binding: DB (amigo-db)